finbourne/lusid-sdk-python-preview/sdk/docs/PostingModulesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **update_posting_module_rules**
+# **set_posting_module_rules**
-> PostingModuleRulesUpdatedResponse update_posting_module_rules(scope, code, posting_module_rule)
+> PostingModuleRulesUpdatedResponse set_posting_module_rules(scope, code, posting_module_rule)

-[EXPERIMENTAL] UpdatePostingModuleRules: Update a Posting Modules rules
+[EXPERIMENTAL] SetPostingModuleRules: Set the rules of a Posting Module

-Update the given Posting Modules rules, this will replace the existing set of rules for the posting module.
+Set the given Posting Modules rules, this will replace the existing set of rules for the posting module.

 ### Example